Maremma | Tuscan Dining in Brixton

 The pasta then features ribbons of al dente pappardelle with a rich ragù made from that wild boar staring down at you; and some oversized ricotta & herb-stuffed Tortelli Maremmani – another local speciality.
 After that, there’s the secondi, involving wood-baked hake with clams & samphire; and a dictionary-thick chargrilled Fiorentina T-bone to share.

 On the wine front, you won’t be surprised to see the list split between bottles from Maremma (the vast bulk of the list) and a few from “other Italian” regions.
 It’s all available by the glass, carafe, and bottle, and it’s all really quite reasonable.
 And a few of them have never been brought to the UK before.
-Then to cap it all off, they also have a few cocktails.
+Then to cap it all off, they also have a few cocktails – best enjoyed in the seclusion of their courtyard at aperitivo hour.

 In fact, it seems that this Maremma doesn’t overlook anything.

-NOTE: Maremma is open now.
-You can find out more, see the full menu, and make a booking at their website right HERE.
+NOTE: You can find out more, see the full menu, and make a booking at their website right HERE.

 Maremma | 36 Brixton Water Lane, SW2 1PE